Hexworks/hexworks-site/_tutorials/2019-05-07-how-to-make-a-roguelike-wandering-monsters.md

 > Now that we have Fog of War in place which we can reveal let's make it a bit more exciting by adding some wandering monsters into the mix that can jump on us...or rather bump into us!
 This will also be the first instance of *real* combat: it won't be just beating things to a pulp like we did with fungi, because these creatures will hit back!

+> ⚠️ **Bug report**: You might have noticed that if you're pressing the keys too fast the game spits out concurrent modification exceptions or other weird things.
+This was caused by a bug in *Amethyst*.
+Fortunately you can upgrade *Amethyst* to a new version that fixes this problem.
+Modify `gradle.properties` and set `amethyst_version` to `2021.0.1-RELEASE`.

 ## A Wild Bat Appears

 So let's think a bit about what we want to add.
 It should be something really simple which is easy to code and will serve as a good first example.
 One of the most likely cave dwellers is a *bat* so let's add one to our game!